NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

 While you can execute Nextflow inside Conda environments just like you would any other type of software, you can also use Conda with Nextflow in the same way as for Docker and Singularity above.
-You can either supply an `environment.yml` file, the path to a existing environment or the packages and their versions directly in the `conda` directive, like so:
+You can either supply an `environment.yml` file, the path to an existing environment or the packages and their versions directly in the `conda` directive, like so:

 ```groovy